dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

      underlying system resources held on behalf of the stream.

-     If *abort* is false, any pending data is forced out and synchronized with the file’s destination.
+     If *abort* is false, any pending data is forced out and synchronized with the file's destination.
 If *abort* is true, then any errors caused by closing the file are ignored.

    :seealso: